soderlind/es6-wp-rest-demo/README.md

 # WordPress REST using native JavaScript

+> If you prefer AJAX, take a look at [WordPress Ajax using native JavaScript](https://github.com/soderlind/es6-wp-ajax-demo)

 ## Prerequisite

 Familiarize yourself with the [key technical concepts](https://developer.wordpress.org/rest-api/key-concepts/) behind how the REST API functions.